karenlqy/Udacity-Data-Analyst-Nanodegree/P7-AB Testing/P7- AB Test Whether to Launch a Change for Udacity Enrollment Page.md

 So total pageview needed for these metrics is 4,741,213.

 #### Duration vs. Exposure

 Since Udacity have 40,000 unique cookies to view page per day, we would need about 119 days to collect enough sample if we use 100% of  the traffice to collect data.
 This strategy would be very risky.
 If we direct 50% of the traffice for study, then it would take 238 days to collect enough sample and this is too long.

 If we could eliminate retention and use gross conversion and net conversion as measurements, our sample pageview needed is down to 685,325.
-If we direct 100% traffic, then it would take about 17 days and if 50% of the traffic is directed then it would take about 35 days for data collection.
-Using 50% of traffic would be more appropriate in this case and test and control group would each have 25%.
+If we direct 100% traffic, then it would take about 18 days and if 50% of the traffic is directed then it would take about 35 days for data collection.

+Since our experiment only collects log-ins, enrollment activities, and payment activities, and these do not involve sensitive information such as disease history, our experiment is safe and we could direct 100% of the traffice towards this study and it will take 18 days for data collection.

 ## Experiment Analysis
 ### Sanity Checks